uob-coms20007/uob-coms20007.github.io/semantics/induction.md

 ---
 layout: math
-title: Proof by Induction
+title: Structural Induction
 nav_order: 2
 mathjax: true
 parent: Semantics
 ---

-# Proof by Induction

-## Numerical Induction
+# Numerical Induction

 Many of you will have seen a form of proof by induction that goes something like this: